Poseidonion Grand Hotel in Spetses offers the rare experience of a grande dame hotel on a greek island

 What followed was love at first sight with my room (a deluxe sea view room at the historic wing) and its balcony with this uninterrupted scenic view of the Argosaronic gulf.
 In a calming palette of white and pale grey hues, the room blends French Riviera vibes with homey elegance.
 Classic furniture, wallpapers with delicate patterns, retro inspired touches at the bathroom and a tiny walk-in closet add ambience and function to parquet-floored, high-ceilinged room no 204!

 It was the beginning of two days in paradise.
 Breakfast with freshly prepared eggs and pancakes in the veranda, long tanning sessions in the pool gazing at the reflections of the palm trees, spa visits, dinner at the al fresco oasis of Il Cortile the Italian restaurant, specialized in meat dishes, cocktails during sunset at The Palms bar and finally a joyful ride with the hotel tuk-tuk to its private farm -an awesome gastronomic and so fun experience!
-(However, if we would have stayed longer, I would have loved to do nothing but enjoy my balcony with one of the best room views of my life!)
+(However, if we had stayed longer, I would have loved to do nothing but enjoy my balcony with one of the best room views of my life!)